ng-docs/angular-cn/aio/content/guide/forms.md

 </div>

-You can build almost any kind of form with an Angular template&mdash;login forms, contact forms, and pretty much any business form.
+You can build almost any kind of form with an Angular template—login forms, contact forms, and pretty much any business form.
 You can lay out the controls creatively and bind them to the data in your object model.
 You can specify validation rules and display validation errors, conditionally enable or disable specific controls, trigger built-in visual feedback, and much more.